DETAILED ACTION

 The claims are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea) without significantly more.
 The claims are directed to the abstract idea of speaker recognition, as explained in detail below.

 The limitations, as drafted, is a process that, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components.
 That is, other than reciting “various elements” nothing in the claim element precludes the steps from practically being performed by mental processing.
-For example, the language, processing, using a speaker diarization model, an audio feature to generate a first association of the audio feature with one or more prospective speakers, the audio feature being representative of one or more spoken words (can be done by a user associating voice with a speaker), providing, to a language model (LM), a first prompt requesting the LM to identify a second association of the one or more spoken words with the one or more prospective speakers (can be done by a user providing the data accordingly), receiving, from the LM, a first response identifying the second association of the one or more spoken words with the one or more prospective speakers (can be done by a user identifying a speaker) and determining, using the first association and the second association, one or more speakers that produced the one or more spoken words (can be done by a user making a determination).
+For example, the language, obtaining a recording of multi-speaker conversation (can be done by a user listening to a plurality of user speaking and recording the data), extracting audio features representative of one or more spoken words from the multi-speaker conversation (can be done by a user extracting features from what is heard), processing, using a speaker diarization model, the audio feature to generate a first association of the audio feature with one or more prospective speakers, from the multi-speaker conversation (can be done by a user associating voice with a speaker), providing, to a language model (LM), a first prompt requesting the LM to identify a second association of the one or more spoken words with the one or more prospective speakers (can be done by a user providing the data accordingly), processing, from the LM, a first response identifying the second association of the one or more spoken words with the one or more prospective speakers (can be done by a user identifying a speaker), determining, using the first associations and the second association, one or more speakers that produced the one or more spoken words (can be done by a user making a determination) and causing presentation of words (can be done by a user presenting the data).
 The present claim language under its broadest reasonable interpretation, covers performance of mental processing and recites generic computer components, which all falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 This judicial exception is not integrated into a practical application.
 In particular, the claim only recites additional elements which are recited at a high-level of generality (i.e., as a generic processor performing a generic computer function) such that it amounts no more than mere instructions to apply the exception using a generic computer component.
 Accordingly, this additional element does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.